andrewdoto13/andrewdoto13.github.io/_posts/2020-09-09-homemade_knn.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/knn/knn_score.png" alt="">

 So that's it!
-It's a basic implementation but I'm proud that I finally got it work, using only Numpy!
+It's a basic implementation but I'm proud that I finally got it to work, using only Numpy!
 Once again, let me know your thoughts and thank you for taking the time to read through this.
 Take care!